seflless/mary-gearvr/README.md

 ![Mary GearVR](stereo-screenshot.png "Mary GearVR")

-All rights for this are reserved by Pedro, [email him](http://pedrofe.com/about-me/) with any questions regarding it's use.
+All rights for this are reserved by Pedro, [email him](http://pedrofe.com/about-me/) with any questions regarding using his work.

 # Instructions
 To get this working on the GearVR.
 Assumes you already have the Oculus app setup.